 #5: Story Timeline

-All ESL students read stories at some point!
+All students read stories at some point!
 They’re particularly good for beginners because it’s an easy way to introduce or reinforce key grammar or vocabulary points.
 Story Timeline is a nice way to review what the students have read in a fun kind of way.

-For more details, check out: Story Timeline.
+For more details about one of my favourite ESL games for beginners, check out: Story Timeline.

 #6: ESL Listening Template

 Check out this ESL listening lesson plan template.
 The good news is that you can adapt it to any level from the total beginner to the most advanced.
 The only requirement is that students know a little bit of vocabulary and are able to read.

 #7: The Dreaded “Hobby” Unit